-Preheat oven to 400°F and line a baking sheet with parchment paper.
-Whisk together flour, baking powder, pumpkin pie spice, and salt in a large bowl.
+- Preheat oven to 400°F and line two baking sheets with parchment paper.
+Whisk together flour, baking powder, cinnamon, cloves, ginger, nutmeg, and salt in a large bowl.
 Dice butter into 1/2-inch pieces; sprinkle over flour mixture and use a pastry cutter to cut in evenly until the pieces are pea-sized.
-Chill in refrigerator for 10 minutes.
+Chill mixture in refrigerator for 10 minutes.

-Whisk together buttermilk and maple syrup in a small bowl; stir in pumpkin.
-Make a well in the middle of the flour mixture and add buttermilk mixture; stir just until moist dough forms, then knead dough in bowl four times.
+- Whisk together buttermilk, maple syrup, and pumpkin in a small bowl.
+Make a well in the middle of the flour mixture and add buttermilk mixture; fold in just until incorporated, then flour hands and knead dough four times.

 - Use a floured bench scraper to scrape dough out onto a lightly floured board and roll into a 9 x 5-inch rectangle; dust top of dough lightly with flour.
 Fold the dough like a letter: fold the bottom third of dough up to the middle, then fold upper third of dough over it.
 Turn dough 90 degrees counterclockwise, so the top flap faces right.
 Roll out dough again into a 9 x 5-inch rectangle; dust lightly with flour, and fold like a letter again.